 How about that for a closer?
 Creative.
 His temperament is okay, forget the lack of any formidable experience, or proven ability.

 “Eloquent master of substance and detail”.
 You can’t even say that about his speeches, which was the only thing he ever had — “Words, just words?”
-Note, they even they had to project, based on his book, what he might do.
+Note, they even had to project, based on his book, what he might do.

 “Eager to hear opposing points of view?”
 Where did that come from.
 He never was, and he got a lot better at it with more practice.
 Absurd.
 And their “faith-based campaign” endorsement was complete.
 Obama could have sported a Che Guevara tee-shirt with a scythe in his hand, and they still would have endorsed him.